pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 ## SAML Support

-_Eligable plans: Business and Enterprise_
+_Eligible plans: Business and Enterprise_

 Pactflow has support for a [SAML 2.0](https://en.wikipedia.org/wiki/SAML_2.0) integration with a compatible Identity Provider (IdP) such as Okta, Ping, Auth0, Azure AD, OneLogin etc.

-SAML2.0 allows you to externalse the authentication and access to your Pactflow account.
+SAML2.0 allows you to externalise the authentication and access to your Pactflow account.
 Authorization and fine grained permissions are managed within your account by an account Administrator.

 Supported capabilities:

 - Authorization from an external IdP
 - Automated user provisioning into your account
-- SP initated login
+- SP initiated login

 We do not current support the following:

-- Automated user de-provisioning (users will appear "active" and count toward user limits, although will not be able to login if disabled in the IdP)
+- Automated user deprovisioning (users will appear "active" and count toward user limits, although will not be able to login if disabled in the IdP)
 - IdP initiated login
 - Service Provider (SP) initiated logout flow